hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 ---
-title: The best solo person backpacking tent in 2016
+title: Best solo person backpacking tent in 2016
 description: Overview of the best solo person backpacking tent for 2016.
 date: 2016-01-03 00:07:07
 category: articles